Muzietto/geiesfolds/README.md

 The main idea is to present a series of examples of increasing difficulty, illustrating new FP techniques along the way.

-In the case of fold right there are also two original contributions, get n and archiveBuilder (still WIP).
+In the case of fold right there are also two original contributions, _get n_ and _archiveBuilder_ (the latter still WIP).

 There are a few original examples of fold left in the code, but they aren't yet commented in the blog page.
 Fold left is easy, though.
 And there are plenty of sources out there.